michaelreneer/michaelreneer.github.io/about/index.markdown

 I love my family most.
 My wife can be found selling hand-made quiet books on her [Etsy][] store [Birdie And Buttons][].
-My oldest daughter is very busy learning to swim and the younger one can be found following the older one around.
+My oldest daughter is very busy learning to swim and my younger one is often following my oldest around.

 I play as much soccer as possible when not playing board games.
-Many of my favorite games have strong investing mechanics: [18XX][], [Age of Steam][], [Hansa Teutonica][], and [Imperial][], and can take longer than 3 hours to play.
+Many of my favorite board games have strong investing mechanics: [18XX][], [Age of Steam][], [Hansa Teutonica][], and [Imperial][], and can take longer than 3 hours to play.

 I spend some of my time writing poetry.

-[Seattle][] is my new home.
-I enjoy many outdoor activities: longboarding, mountain biking, camping, snowshoeing, and snowboarding - though I prefer snowshoeing to the others.
+[Seattle][] is my home.
+I enjoy many outdoor activities: longboarding, mountain biking, camping, snowshoeing, and snowboarding - I prefer snowshoeing to the others.
 I do not own a television, I find thought games like the [dollar auction][] fun, and there is little better than a good [IPA][].

 ## Site